Index to this Page

 Absorption: voltage stays constant and the current slowly tapers off.

-Equalization: Some smart chargers have a level called equalization.
+Equalization: Some smart chargers have a forth stage called equalization.
 The charger senses the charge level of each cell in the battery and brings each cell in the battery to the same charge level.
 Equalization is usually performed before the float stage.

-When charging Gel Cell and AGM batteries the charger also needs to be voltage regulated and temperature regulated.
+However, for both Gel Cell and AGM batteries it is critical that the charger be voltage regulated and temperature sensing, to get the maximum life out of the battery.
 That is, you can set the voltage range so that it does not rise too high or go too low and the charger senses the internal temperature of the battery so it does not get too hot.
 The voltage range of the battery varies from brand to brand and battery type.
 Charging at too high a voltage can shorten the life of the battery.
 Smart chargers can be set for the type of battery so the voltage does not get too high or too low.
-Many of the chargers set the voltage automatically.
+Many of the smart chargers set the voltage automatically.
 It is always best to use the charger that is recommended by the battery manufacturer.

 For boats or RVs that have 120V AC systems as well as 12V DC, a good option is a converter/charger.
 A converter changes 120V AC to 12 V DC to run all of your DC equipment without using up your batteries.
 A converter/charger has a built in battery charger that senses the level of charge on the batteries and automatically re-charges them.
 The converter can be run off of shore power or off a generator.
 But, if you have AGM or Gel Cells you must know if the charger is voltage and temperature regulated.